TheRipperJhon/BoopSuite/README.md

 ## What else is coming?

-I am going to add a scripts to do the following
+I am going to add scripts to do the following:
-+ BoopStrike - Deauthentication attacks
+[ ] BoopStrike - Deauthentication attacks
-+ BoopCoil   - Deauth attack detector
+[ ] BoopCoil   - Deauth attack detector
-+ Boop       - An airmon-ng clone
+[ ] Boop       - An airmon-ng clone

 More ideas are welcome.
 Email me @: jacobsin1996@gmail.com